yias/allegro-hand-ros/README.md

  * **bhand** Library files for the predefined grasps, available in 32 and 64 bit versions.
 64 bit by default, update symlink for 32 bit.

-Note on polling (from SimLabs): The preferred sampling method is utilizing the Hand's own real time clock running @ 333Hz by polling the CAN communication (polling = true, default).
+Note on polling (from Wonik Robotics): The preferred sampling method is utilizing the Hand's own real time clock running @ 333Hz by polling the CAN communication (polling = true, default).
 In fact, ROS's interrupt/sleep combination might cause instability in CAN communication resulting unstable hand motions.